 Monit compiles and run on most flavors of UNIX.
 It is a small program and weights in at just over 500kB.
 There is support for compiling with glibc replacements such as uClibc if you need it to be even smaller.

 Monit is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (AGPL).
-Our goal with using AGPL is to preserve the concept of copyleft with Monit.
-The license only applies if you plan to distribute or provide Monit to third parties.
+The license only applies if you plan to distribute Monit to third parties.
 In that case, our hope and the reason we use AGPL is that any modification done to Monit can be contributed back so others can benefit.
 Otherwise, you can do whatever you want with Monit without any restrictions.

 If you only want to get a notification when new releases of Monit are available, please join the very low traffic Monit announce mailing list.
 This list is used to announce major releases and other important information about the Monit project.
 Messages are posted only by the Monit project; there is no discussion.